rafnixschaf/iota/crates/iota-sdk/README.md

 3. Create a new tic-tac-toe game

-   1. Run the following command in the Iota source code directory to start a new game, replacing the game package objects ID with the one you recorded:
+   1. Run the following command in the IOTA source code directory to start a new game, replacing the game package objects ID with the one you recorded:
       ```shell
       cargo run --example tic-tac-toe -- --game-package-id <<games package object ID>> new-game
       ```